Warranty and Indemnity Insurance

 Warranty and Indemnity Insurance (W&I) — also known as Representations and Warranty Insurance (RWI) — is a tool for buyers and sellers to transfer the risk of liability that is created by the warranties and indemnities in an acquisition agreement, to a creditworthy insurance company.
 W&I is a cost-effective alternative to the traditional methods of addressing transaction risks such as an escrow, holdback, purchase price adjustment, parent company or bank guarantee, or to walk from the deal.

 Unknown risks like financial statement errors, law compliance, tax, regulatory compliance, and environmental issues are inherent in M&A transactions even following a robust due diligence review.
-To address this uncertainty, buyers typically seek warranties from the seller and, should an actual or alleged breach arise, indemnities to back them up over a multi-year period.
-However, these indemnities lock up a portion of the seller’s sale proceeds for a considerable period of time.
-Well-structured W&I can protect buyers from warranty breaches and eliminate the need for seller indemnification, which allows them to benefit from the full sale proceeds.
+A well-structured W&I policy is a win-win solution that protects buyers from warranty breaches and eliminates the need for seller indemnification, which allows the seller to benefit from the full sale proceeds.
 W&I can be used by sellers and buyers in many strategic ways to facilitate an M&A transaction.

 - Seller can receive a clean nil-recourse exit allowing for the prompt distribution of funds

 - In an auction situation, buyers can use W&I to differentiate their bid by accepting a lower warranty cap and shorter survival period that is offered by the seller

 - Eliminating concerns about the creditworthiness of a seller by securing W&I from an A-rated insurer

 - Added comfort when buying in unfamiliar jurisdictions or industry sectors